mlbuiten515/personal-website/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      subtitle: test alignment
       text: I enjoy learning through the use of projects.
-Here are a selection of projects that I have worked on over the years.
+Here are the projects that I have worked on over the years.
       filters:
         folders:
           - project